 The adult diaphragm forms from the fusion of the septum transversum (precursor to the central tendon) anteriorly, the pleuroperitoneal membranes posterolaterally, and the dorsal mesentery of the esophagus.6 The diaphragm anlage forms between the fourth and twelfth week of gestation and then descends from a cervical position to the abdomen.
 Aberrant development of the pleuroperitoneal membrane leads to formation of a Bochdalek defect, with resultant herniation of stomach, spleen, small intestine, colon, and omentum into the left hemithorax and subsequently impaired lung development.
 The Morgagni hernia results from a weak point in the substernal portion of the septum transversum and most commonly contains omentum or transverse colon and omentum.

 About 5% of Bochdalek hernias8 and a similar portion of Morgagni hernias are detected in adults.
 Assorted other congenital anomalies are present in about 10% of adult patients6 with Bochdalek hernias.
 A possible association exists between Morgagni hernia and trisomy 21,9 and missed congenital hernia should be considered as a possible explanation for abdominal discomfort or exercise intolerance in this population.
 Congenital diaphragmatic hernias may be acquired in adulthood due to widening or reopening of the pleuroperitoneal ducts8; the presence of previously normal imaging does not rule out congenital diaphragmatic hernia (CDH) in adulthood.

 CDH in adults may be incidental, symptomatic, or a surgical emergency.
-A review of more than 13,000 abdominal CT scans in 1 year at a single institution detected Bochdalek hernias in 0.17% of patients, none of whom had ...
+A review of more than 13,000 abdominal CT scans in 1 year at a single institution detected Bochdalek hernias in 0.17% of patients, none ...